mejed-alkoutaini/designer-portfolios/README.md

 A list of designer portfolios for your inspiration

 Have you created a portfolio you're proud of?
 Share it with the world!
-Open a PR to this repo and let's showcase your work!
+Submit this form(https://templyo.io/designer-portfolios) or open a PR to this repo and let's showcase your work!

 This repo was inspired by the developer portfolios list and aims to provide designers with a similar resource for creativity and ideas.